Golden Grace Kitchen

 • Nuts: Adding chopped walnuts, pecans, or almonds adds more flavor and texture.

-• Diary-Free: Use plant butter and cream to make a gluten and dairy-free version of this recipe.
+• Dairy-Free: Use plant butter and cream to make a gluten and dairy-free version of this recipe.

 • Strong Coffee: If you don't have espresso, simply use very strong brewed coffee.
 It won't give you the deepest flavor, but it works in a pinch!